Harvesting Wine Grapes

 Pivotal striker and bow rod picking heads are canopy or foliage shakers.
 Canopy shakers were designed for cane pruned vines or when cordons are young or with other systems where the fruit is not near the permanent vine structure.
 Canopy harvesters are not as efficient at dislodging fruit close to the vine head.
 Increasing the striking velocity to dislodge the fruit accentuates vine damage and increases fruit contamination with leaves, leaf fragments, and other vine parts.

-Pivotal Striker Picking Heads: Most of the commercial harvesters use pivotal strikers that posses a double bank of upright flexible rods arranged parallel to, and on each side of the vine to remove fruit.
+Pivotal Striker Picking Heads.
+Most of the commercial harvesters use pivotal strikers that possess a double bank of upright flexible rods arranged parallel to, and on each side of the vine to remove fruit.
+Working in unison, they move rapidly and simultaneously, left-right-left-right into and out of the foliage to dislodge the fruit.

 Click on the following topics for more information on harvesting wine grapes.